Kira Davidson

 Richard Mailey

 Dr Richard Mailey is the Director of the Centre for Constitutional Studies (CCS) at the University of Alberta.
 In his capacity as Director, Richard manages the Centre’s research and public education mandates.
-This includes serving as Editor-in-Chief for the Centre’s two journals — the Review of Constitutional Studies (co-edited with Professor Han-Ru Zhou) and the Constitutional Forum — and coordinating research projects, public events, and academic conferences.
+This includes serving as Managing Editor of the Centre’s two journals — the Review of Constitutional Studies and the Constitutional Forum — and coordinating research projects, public events, and academic conferences, among other things.

 Richard received his LLB and LLM degrees from the University of Glasgow and completed his PhD at the University of Luxembourg in 2017.
 He joined the University of Alberta as a postdoc in 2018 before commencing work with the CCS as a Research Associate in 2020.
-During his time as a Research Associate, Richard produced a documentary podcast series, co-supervised the Centre’s summer student program, worked as an editor for the Centre’s two journals, and produced a report as part of an interdisciplinary project on the Charter of Rights and Freedoms.
+During his time as a Research Associate, Richard produced a documentary podcast series, supervised the Centre’s summer student program, worked as an editor for the Centre’s two journals, and drafted a research report.

 Selected Publications:

-“The Role of the Person in Modern Constitutional Law: How State-Inflicted Harms Become Personal” (2022) 87:A Studies in Law, Politics and Society 73.
+“The Role of the Person in Modern Constitutional Law: How State-Inflicted Harms Become Personal” (2022) 87 Studies in Law, Politics and Society 73.

 “Court-Packing in 2021: Pathways to Democratic Legitimacy” (2020) 44 Seattle University Law Review 35.